YADHUKV01/MAJOR-PROJECT/README.md

 # MAJOR-PROJECT

-## Customer Behaviour Recommendation System
+## Customer Behaviour and Recommendation System

 This project analyzes customer preferences using Swiggy-like data and builds a recommendation system.
 Developed as part of my B.Sc Data Science major project.